What does it take to be admitted to Saint Michael's College?

 Is Saint Michael's College a test-optional institution?

 Yes.
-Therefore, you do not have to submit standardized test scores (SAT Reasoning Test or ACT with Writing) to be considered for admission.
+Therefore, you do not have to submit standardized test scores (SAT or ACT) to be considered for admission.
 All applicants, regardless of whether scores are submitted, will be considered for available merit based financial aid.
-However, test scores are required to be considered for our most competitive merit scholarships.

 Do any programs require SAT or ACT scores?

-Although Saint Michael's College no longer requires standardized test scores for admission, the NCAA mandates the submission of standardized test scores for athletic eligibility.
-Thus, prospective student athletes should still take the SAT or ACT and submit their scores to the NCAA Clearinghouse.
+Although Saint Michael’s College no longer requires standardized test scores for admission, the NCAA may require the submission of standardized test scores for athletic eligibility.

 The Admissions Committee reserves the right to request test scores for any applicant.